jjhbotache/projectCalc/README.md

 - ~~history saver save steps in LS~~

 - _add tabs for multi quotations_
+  - create slice for multiprojects and current id
+  - save all histories in LS
 - _support quotation api_

 - ~~add a buy me a coffe~~